Tunisians: Ethnic groups

-The country's population is predominantly composed of Arabs (98%, includes Arab-Berbers).
-Other ethnic groups include 1% European who settled in the country and 1% of other ethnic groups, including mainly Berbers and sub-Saharan migrants.
+The vast majority of the country's population consists chiefly of Arabs, who comprise 98% of the total population.
+Other ethnic groups include Europeans, which account for 1% of the population, as well as Berbers, who also make up 1%.
 While Ottoman influence was particularly important in the formation of a Turkish-Tunisian community among the country's elites, other peoples also migrated to Tunisia over different periods of time, including but not limited to, sub-Saharans, Greeks, Romans, Phoenicians (Punics), Jews and French settlers.
 Nevertheless, from 1870, the distinction between the Tunisian masses and the Turkish elite became blurred.
 There is also a minority Berber population (1%) mainly located in the Dahar mountains.

 From the late 19th century to after World War II, Tunisia was home to large populations of French and Italians (255,000 Europeans in 1956), although nearly all of them, along with the Jewish population, left after Tunisia became independent.
-The history of the Jews in Tunisia goes back some 2,600 years.
+The history of the Jews in Tunisia goes back some 2,600 years, with the El Ghriba Synagogue in Djerba believed one of, if not the oldest synagogue in the world.
 In 1948 the Jewish population was an estimated 105,000, but by 2013 only about 900 remained.